aaronbloomfield/ccc/hws/arbitrage/index.md

 - `account_address`: the address of the Ethereum account that this program is controlling -- it is the balance that this account has, in both ETH and TC, that constitutes the holdings of this account
 - `account_private_key`: the (decrypted) private key for that account, used to initiate transactions; this must be in the exact format shown above
-    - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](ethprivate/index.html) -- you may have to run through that part again if you lost it or are now using a different key
+    - You will have obtained the decrypted version of your private key in the [Private Ethereum Blockchain](../ethprivate/index.html) assignment -- you may have to run through that part again if you lost it or are now using a different key
     - That key was likely in the form `b'0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef'` -- just copy the hex code (meaning without the leading `b'` and trailing `'`) into the `HexBytes()` constructor to make it the same format as the code above.
 - `connection_is_ipc`: whether the connection URI (which is on the next line in this file) is a geth.ipc file or a URL -- this will determine how the web3 provider is created
     - Your code MUST be able to handle both types of connections!